bcomnes/bret.io/src/blog/2023/reintroducing-top-bun/README.md

 - I have [`postcss`](https://postcss.org) building css bundles, enabling an `@import` based workflow for css, as well as providing various transforms I found useful.
 - The markdown is built with [`sitedown`](https://github.com/ungoldman/sitedown).
-- I wrote a tool to generate a RSS feed from markdown called [`generate-feed`](https://github.com/bcomnes/generate-feed)
+- I wrote a tool to generate an RSS feed from markdown called [`generate-feed`](https://github.com/bcomnes/generate-feed).
 - I generate favicons from a gravatar identifier with [`gravatar-favicons`](https://github.com/bcomnes/gravatar-favicons).
 - `js` bundling could easily be added in here with [`esbuild`][esbuild] or [rollup](https://ghub.io/rollup).
 - Steps are grouped into `build` and `watch` prefixes, and managed with [npm-run-all2](https://github.com/bcomnes/npm-run-all2) which provides shortcuts to running these tasks in parallel.